 Hi.
 My name is James and I’m a Principal Research and Development Engineer with the Combination Products and Devices group, I work for the global organisation while still being based in the R&D site in Waterford.

 We're helping deliver the next generation of digital healthcare...
-I work on the design, development, and lifecycle management of Teva’s digital products.
+During my time at Teva, I've worked on the design, development, and lifecycle management of Teva’s digital products.